rubenszinho/gazillion-beers/README.md

 2. Export a translation object containing all required keys (titles, messages, etc.).
 3. Register the file in `src/languages/index.ts`.
 4. The new language will automatically appear in the dropdown.

+## Features

+- 🍺 Track daily beer check-ins with a single click
+- 📅 Calendar view of all your beer days
+- 🔥 Streak tracking for consecutive beer days
+- 🌐 Multi-language support
+- 📱 Responsive design works on all devices

 ### Support the Project 🥳